-In 2014 an inhaled nasal flu vaccine was offered all children aged two, three and four on September 1 2014.
+An inhaled nasal flu vaccine is offered to all children aged two, three and four.
 The vaccine's brand name is Fluenz Tetra.

 The nasal spray flu vaccine is also for children aged two to 18 who are "at risk" from flu, such as children with long-term health conditions.
 Some of these children will be offered two doses of the vaccine.

-Dr Kate Philpot, and Dr Robin Hollands undertake minor operations at the Surgery.
+Dr Alexis Wain undertakes minor operations at the Surgery.